 CursorHop vs Logitech Flow

-Flow is locked to specific Logitech mice — plug in anything else and it stops working.
-It also caps at 3 computers and idles around 180 MB of RAM.
+Flow is locked to specific Logitech mice - plug in anything else and it stops working.
+It caps at 2-3 computers, has no drag-drop file transfer, and idles around 180 MB of RAM.
 CursorHop is hardware-agnostic, scales to 10 devices, and idles at 18 MB.

 The honest read

 Logitech Flow is a clever feature bundled into Logi Options+.
-If you already own a Flow-compatible Logitech mouse — MX Master, MX Anywhere, Ergo M575 and a handful of others — you can move your cursor across up to three computers for free.
+If you already own a Flow-supported Logitech mouse - MX Master, MX Anywhere, Ergo M575 and a handful of others - you can move your cursor across two or three computers (three only if the mouse has an Easy-Switch button) for free.

 The constraint is in the name: Logitech.
 Flow only works if your mouse is a compatible Logitech model running through Logi Options+.
-Plug in a different brand, a gaming mouse, a mechanical keyboard from another vendor — Flow stops working.
+Plug in a different brand, a gaming mouse, a mechanical keyboard from another vendor, Flow stops working.
+File sharing is also limited to clipboard copy-paste, not real drag-drop.

 CursorHop is hardware-agnostic.
 Any mouse, any keyboard, any brand.
-A Rust engine with ~7 ms median latency, Noise encryption on every tier, up to 10 devices, and 70 Mbps file transfer — 4× faster than Flow's Options+ stack.
+A Rust engine with ~7 ms median latency, Noise encryption on every tier, up to 10 devices, and native drag-drop file transfer over LAN.

 What each one ships today